What Are PFAS and Why Should Homeowners Care?

 Step-by-Step: Getting Your Water Tested

 - Purchase a certified PFAS sampling kit from a reputable provider.
-Kits typically include contamination-free sample containers and detailed instructions.
+Kits include contamination-free sample containers and detailed instructions.

 - Flush your pipes before collecting the sample, following kit instructions exactly to avoid cross-contamination.